josephmbasile/FOIAs/readme.md

 ## Installation
 Download the entire respository from GitHub.
 Unzip the repository to your desired storage location.

-## Compiling the Software (Linux)

-Compiling this program from code requires Python 3.
-Please follow the installation instructions here: https://www.python.org/downloads/

-Once you have Python 3 installed, open a terminal and navigate to the FOIA(s) folder.
-Enter the following commands to create a virtual environment and install requirements:

-1. Create a virtual environment in the folder in a hidden subfolder called ".venv".

-    > python3 -m venv .venv

-2. Activate the virtual environment in the terminal:

-    > source .venv/bin/activate

-3. Install all prerequisites in the virtual environment you created:
-    > pip install -r requirements.txt

-4. Compile your executable, which will be configured for your operating system.
-    > pyinstaller --onefile ./FOIAs.py

-5. Copy the executable into the FOIA(s) folder:
-    > cp dist/FOIAs ./FOIAs.exe

-6. Consider sharing your executable on a GitHub branch with operating system information.
-Thank you.

 ## Opening the Software